Skip to main navigation Skip to search Skip to main content

 I would be open to supervising master's and PhD level research projects in historical and corpus linguistics, variationist studies, and the history of English, and as well as topics in Holocaust studies relating to language use, interpreters and translation, and war crimes trials.

-I am currently supervising several corpus-based PhDs, a project on English-Punjabi bilingualism, and a project in pragmatics.
+I am currently supervising several corpus-based PhDs, a PhD on English-Punjabi bilingualism, and a PhD in trilingual pragmatics.
+I am also co-supervising an MA by reesearch on the Aktion Reinhard camps.

 Research Expertise and Interests

-I have a background in historical linguistics, and have undertaken research in historical syntax from formal and functional perspectives, as well as working on theoretical issues of argument structure and the nature of the variation between case and adposition.
+I have a background in historical linguistics, and have undertaken research in historical syntax from formal and functional perspectives, working on variation and change in early English, the lifecycle of the preposition of, and the argument structure of nouns.

 Education/Academic qualification